• Skip to primary navigation

 The Making of a Non-Traditional Rabbit Curry

 When it comes to cooking, I am not a traditionalist.
-I have no qualms mixing cuisines together.
+I have no qualms about mixing cuisines.
 Even when I make "traditional" German recipes, such as Hasenpfeffer, or My Mother's Rouladen, I am making them my way.
 The way I like them.
 So when I decided to make something with rabbit that was not Hasenpfeffer, I thought I would turn to a curry.

 What can I do to make this sauce really sing?